Vernon in Los Angeles County, California — The American West (Pacific Coastal)

 Marker series.
 This marker is included in the Native Sons/Daughters of the Golden West marker series.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-La Mesa Battlefield (a few steps from this marker); Apex / Club Alabam (approx. 1˝ miles away); The Downbeat Club (approx. 1˝ miles away); Automobile Club Headquarters (approx. 3.1 miles away); St. Vincent Court (approx. 3.1 miles away); Japanese-American Soldiers (approx. 3.1 miles away); Chinese Cemetery Shrine (approx. 3.1 miles away); Woody Guthrie (approx. 3.1 miles away).
+La Mesa Battlefield (a few steps from this marker); Apex / Club Alabam (approx. 1½ miles away); The Downbeat Club (approx. 1½ miles away); Fire Station 30 (approx. 1.9 miles away); Los Angeles Trade-Technical College (approx. 3 miles away); Automobile Club Headquarters (approx. 3.1 miles away); St. Vincent Court (approx. 3.1 miles away); Japanese-American Soldiers (approx. 3.1 miles away).

 More about this marker.
 This monument was originally erected on the property of the Union Stock Yards near the intersection of Exchange Avenue and Downey Road.
 As stock yards closed and the area became more industrialized, the monument was moved and then moved again to its present location in front of the City of Vernon City Hall.
 In more recent years it was replaced near its original location by a regular California Historic Landmark (CHL) plaque on a pathetic concrete monument, six inches tall, along the railroad right-of-way.
 This marker has since been stolen and that monument sits empty.

 Union Pacific R.R. provided the boulders.
 Ramona Parlor #109 provided American and California Bear flags to fly over the site.
 The dedication ceremony began with the arrival of a stagecoach escorted by California vaqueros and was followed by a barbecue, provided by Union Stock Yards, music and dancing.
 (Grizzly Bear, August 1926, pp32-33)